audreyt/ethercalc/API.md

 # Page Cells [/_/{id}/cells]

 ## GET

+Returns a JSON representation of all defined cells in the page.

 + Response 200 (application/json)

 # Cell Value [/_/{id}/cells/{coord}]

 ## GET

+Returns a JSON representation of a single cell in the page.

 + Response 200 (application/json)

 # HTML Export [/_/{id}.html]

 ## GET

+Returns a HTML rendering of the page.
+(GET `/_/{id}/html` also works.)

 + Response 200 (text/html)

 # CSV Export [/_/{id}.csv]

 ## GET

+Returns a CSV rendering of the page.
+(GET `/_/{id}/csv` also works.)

 + Response 200 (text/csv)